 All grant applications are reviewed by a committee consisting of members of the Executive Board of the New England Chapter of the Society of Fire Protection Engineers.

 The deadline for receipt of applications is November 30, 2018.
-Decisions on awards will be made in the fall of 2018.
+Decisions on awards will be made in the Spring of 2019.

 Please send the completed application and supporting documentation to firstname.lastname@example.org or at the postal address listed below.
 Direct any questions to email@example.com.